Showing 363 results in the category Competitions.

 American Guild of Organists, 475 Riverside Drive, Suite 1260, New York, NY, 10115, United States

 Eligibility: Any age or nationality.
 Requirements: Ordinarily, the competition will call for proposals for the commission of a work for SATB chorus and organ in which the organ plays a distinct and significant role.
-There will be an online application for the 2020 award that is available from April 1 through June 30, 2018 on the AGO website.
-Prizes: 1st prize $2000 and publication by Prizes: $2000 and publication of the piece.
-Piece is premiered at the Guild's biennial national convention in July of even-numbered years (2020).
+There will be an online application for the 2022 award that is available from April 1 through June 30, 2020 on the AGO website.
+Prizes: 1st prize $2000 and publication by ECS Publishing.
+Prizes: $2000 and publication of the piece.
+Piece is premiered at the Guild's biennial national convention in July of even-numbered years (2022).
 Frequency: Biennial.

 American Guild of Organists, 475 Riverside Drive, Suite 1260, New York, NY 10115, United States